 The Juliana Joplin 2.0 Carbon 29 S conjures up a perfect storm of speed and agility.
 Surprisingly, this 29er packs a loud and vocal punch with its tight suspension, 1116mm wheelbase, and wide-range SRAM GX Eagle drivetrain.
-The Joplin steals the show with its ability to take on bigger hits despite its trim 110mm of Virtual Pivot Point (VPP) travel.
-The Joplin handles the chop with remarkable composure.
-For a bike that was designed to climb like a cross-country rig, the Joplin met expectations.
+The Joplin steals the show with its ability to take on bigger hits despite its trim 110mm of Virtual Pivot Point (VPP) travel, and it handles the chop with remarkable composure.
+For a bike that was designed to climb like a cross-country rig, the Joplin met our expectations.
 This bike is efficient and navigates uphill switchbacks beautifully.
-The Joplin's pep and stamina is impressive and is conducive to longer days in the saddle.
-The Juliana uses a dialed women-specific shock tune.
-This lighter shock tune allows female riders get more out of the killer VPP suspension design.
+Its pep and stamina is impressive and is conducive to long days in the saddle.
+The Juliana uses a dialed women-specific shock tune which allows female riders to get more out of the killer VPP suspension design.

 Juliana Joplin S Carbon C 2018 Review

-Cons: Difficult to corner for some, can be overwhelmed on the descent
+Cons: Difficult to corner for some, can be overwhelmed on the descents

 Manufacturer: Juliana Bicycles